Cohasset Yacht Club: Famous members

+Clubhouse

+The organization's original clubhouse was built on land donated by a member, Dr. John Bryant, in 1894.
+It was conveniently located on what is known today as Howard Gleason Road.
+At that time, the area was nicknamed "Actors Row," and it was where some of the club's founding members lived including Crane.

 A new clubhouse was built in 2016 after Hurricane Sandy to take the place of the original building which had lasted over 124 years.
 The structure was dedicated in 2018.